-The Rent Is Too Da** High
+The Rent is Too Da** High

-Operational and transactional costs are simply too high - and for lots of different reasons.
+Operational and transactional costs are simply too high— and for lots of different reasons.
 Many media types in numerous markets are wholly manual, while others leverage lots of technology vendors that charge 10%-50% of the media spend.
 That's insane.

-Technology Should Empower Not Commoditize
+Technology Should Empower, Not Commoditize

-Buyers and sellers should be dictating the terms of the transaction, not the ad tech provider.
-That means buyers should be able to buy from whomever they want, using whatever data they want, in whatever way they agree with the seller.
+Buyers and sellers should be dictating the terms of each transaction, not the ad tech provider.
+That means buyers should be able to buy from whomever they want, using whatever data they want, in whatever way they agree upon with the seller.
 Operational efficiency doesn't have to mean becoming a commodity.